ibm-cloud-docs/account/index.md

 With a Subscription account, you can create multiple resource groups to easily manage quota and view billing usage for a set of resources.
 You commit to a minimum spending amount each month and receive a subscription discount that is applied to that minimum charge.
 You also pay for any usage that exceeds the minimum spending amount.

 If you link your Subscription account with a SoftLayer account, starting on the first of the next month, your combined charges are included on your {{site.data.keyword.Bluemix_notm}} invoice.
-For more information, see [Viewing credits](/docs/billing-usage/viewing_usage.html#credits).
 {: tip}

 To sign up for a Subscription account, and for more information about subscription rates and discounts, you must contact [{{site.data.keyword.Bluemix_notm}} Sales](https://www.ibm.com/cloud-computing/bluemix/contact-us){: new_window} ![External link icon](../icons/launch-glyph.svg)